x-square/data_analytics/24-01-advanced-data-analytics.md

            print('Tractor beam off')
 ```

 A class is like a blueprint for all things that share characteristics and behaviors.
 In this case, the class is Spaceship.
 There can be all different kinds of spaceships.
 They can have different names and different purposes.
-Whenever you create an object of a given class, you’re creating an instance of that class.
+Whenever you create an object of a given class, you're creating an instance of that class.
 This is also known as instantiating the class.
 In the code above, every time you instantiate an object of the Spaceship class it will start with its tractor beam set to off.
 The tractor beam is a class attribute.
 All instances of the Spaceship class have one.
 There are also instance attributes.
 These are attributes that you can assign when you instantiate the object.

 ```python
 # Create an instance of the Spaceship class (i.e. "instantiate")